joshuaagyapong/Host-a-WordPress-Website-on-AWS/README.md

 ## Project Overview

-Deployed a highly available, secure, and scalable WordPress application on AWS using a production-style, multi-tier architecture.
+Designed and deployed a highly available, secure, and scalable WordPress application on AWS using a production-style, multi-tier architecture.

-This project reflects real-world cloud engineering practices and avoids single-server or demo configurations.
+This project focuses on real-world cloud engineering patterns, including fault tolerance, stateless compute, managed data services, and automated recovery.

 ---